devisscher/old_devisscher.github.io/_posts/2016-07-09-Randomize-array.markdown

 A function that randomizes an array of image paths.
+Yup.

 ```